Hexorg/Rampage/README.md

 ## Installing

-Depends on python-ptrace and the custom scanning library written in C - see cscan folder.
+Depends on `python-ptrace`, `hurry.filesizeand` the custom scanning library written in C - see cscan folder.
+Though if you don't want isntalling `hurry.filesizeand` you can remove it from process.py - it's only used for pretty printing.

 1. Install python-ptrace

     ```
-    pip install python-ptrace
+    pip install python-ptrace hurry.filesizeand
     ```

 2. Install cscan